-Tenerife is the largest of the seven Canary Islands and the most populated island in Spain, with a land area of about 2000 km².
-It also has the highest peak in Spain – El Teide, the third largest volcano in the world and a World Heritage Site.
+The largest of the seven Canary Islands and the most populated island in Spain, with a land area of about 2000 km².
+Tenerife also has the highest peak in Spain- El Teide, the 3rd largest volcano in the world and a World Heritage Site.

 About 5 million tourists visit Tenerife each year to enjoy its beaches, natural environment, carnivals and nightlife.